 - A general search engines promotion strategy should be present;

-- Brief and clear description of the primary plan of work should also be present;
+- A brief and precise description of the primary plan of work should also be present;

 - The sales manager has to substantiate each clause of the offer.

-- I also suggest to go in great details about link building strategy.
-You don’t want to overpay a great deal for Fiverr links instead of genuine outreach campaign.
+- I also suggest going in great detail about the link building strategy.
+You don’t want to overpay for Fiverr links instead of a genuine outreach campaign.